crowdsecurity/opnsense-plugin-crowdsec/README.md

  * It has been tested with 21.7 and 22.1, but you have to disable circular logs under 21.7

  * you need to install the latest crowdsec and crowdsec-firewall-bouncer from this repository (see under Releases) because they are not yet available in the upstream repositories.
+Previous versions won't work properly.

  * Don't expect many features on the web interface.
 Feel free to give us a feel of your priorities.
 The command line should work the same as under Linux.